Humanoid

 WalkSpeed

-• When controlled on a mobile device or a gamepad, a humanoid can walk slower than their WalkSpeed if the controlling joystick is moved closer to its center
+• When controlled on a mobile device or a gamepad, a humanoid can walk slower than its WalkSpeed if the controlling thumbstick is moved just a gradual degree from center.

-• Roblox's default animation script scales a humanoid's movement animations based on how fast it is moving relative to the default speed of 16 studs/sec
+• The default animation script scales a humanoid's movement animations based on how fast it is moving relative to the default speed of 16 studs/second.

 WalkToPart